Backyard Brawl

-The Backyard Brawl is an American college sports rivalry between the University of Pittsburgh Panthers and the West Virginia University Mountaineers.
+The Backyard Brawl is the name given to the Pittsburgh–West Virginia rivalry.
+It is an American college sports rivalry between the University of Pittsburgh Panthers and the West Virginia University Mountaineers.
 While historically a rivalry between the two schools' football programs, the term "Backyard Brawl" has also been used to refer to college basketball games played annually or semi-annually and may also be used to refer to other athletic competitions between the two schools.
 It is a registered trademark for both universities, and refers to the close proximity of the two universities, separated by 75 miles (105 km) along Interstate 79.
 The football rivalry is the 14th oldest in the United States and is typically shown on national television.
 In the past, the Backyard Brawl has been seen on ABC, CBS, ESPN, and ESPN2.